bvenn/AlgaeWatch/README.md

 To measure the temperatures several DS18B20 waterproof sensors were placed in a pond, hooked up with an Arduino Nano in waterproof cases.
 For light measurements a BH1750 light sensor was positioned 40 cm above ground on a pipe stuck in the ground.
 To acquire the exact time of the measurements, a DS3231 real time clock was used.
-A SIM800L module connects to internet through GPRS and transmits the data as a JSON string to the web service.
+A SIM800L module connects to internet through GPRS and transmits the data as a JSON string via POST request to the web API.
 The project is powered by a 6000 mAh power bank.
 You can find the Arduino sketch in /arduino/datalogger.ino.